Category: Knowledge Base Software

 Every article you publish in your knowledge base should give relevant information only.
 Cut all the fluff.
 If a paragraph doesn’t influence or change the user experience, remove it.

-Back up your articles with facts that can be trusted, and update the information on a regular basis.
+Back up your articles with facts that can be trusted, and update the information regularly.
 Users don’t need to read about an old version of your software if they’re already working with a more recent one.

 Your titles and headlines must speak for themselves.